m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Data acquisition/_index.en.md

    cp ../Blinky-Hello-World/sdkconfig .
    ```
    {{% notice note %}}
-   You can optionally manually set your Wi-Fi credentials and AWS endpoint for your firmware by following the **[Configuring the ESP32 Firmware](/en/blinky-hello-world/connecting-to-aws.html#configuring-the-esp32-firmware)** step from the **Blinky Hello World** example.
+   Optionally, you can manually set your Wi-Fi credentials and AWS endpoint for your firmware by following the **[Configuring the ESP32 Firmware](/en/blinky-hello-world/connecting-to-aws.html#configuring-the-esp32-firmware)** step from the **Blinky Hello World** example.
    {{% /notice %}}
-2. Use the command below to compile your firmware, upload the firmware, and monitor the serial output of your device.
+2. Use the command below to compile and upload the firmware, and monitor the serial output of your device.
 It will take some time to build and flash the app, but after that's done you should see the stream of device logs in your terminal.
 You can close the monitor session with the **Ctrl** + **C** keystroke combination:
    ```bash
    pio run --environment core2foraws --target upload --target monitor
    ```